 8.3.4.
-AEC03 - Lead Impacted Soils
+AEC02 - Asbestos/Aesthetics Impacted Soils

 A 10 m x 10 m area will be marked out surrounding the contamination point.
-Impacted soils will be excavated to a level below the known depth of contamination removed from site, for offsite disposal, in accordance with the relevant waste classification.
+Impacted soils will be excavated to a level below the known depth of contamination removed from site, for offsite disposal, in accordance with the relevant waste classification, and under the direction of a suitably licenced asbestos removalist contractor.